nickerson-b/CDC_personal/README.md

 # Personal Copy of 442 Class Project Test Commit

 When done as a group in class, this project was intended to teach collaborative software engineering abilities.
 Now, I will be using this project as a launching point to further develop my web development skills.

+### Day 5:
+Implement tables in database.
+Attempt to get "thin vertical slice" of app working, with app connecting to DB and the APOD API.
+To start off, I want to disable much of the functionality that was present in the previous final project.
+I heavily modified the app.js file to
+a. remove everything that I wouldn't use while testing basic functionality and
+b.
+Anything I didn't fully understand

+Working my way through constructing the homepage for the site, I found that the project base does not use view engines.
+Personally, I am ok with this.
+Some files appear redundant because of it, but I believe with a clearer file structure, static html files can be retrieved, modified, and sent with res.send instead of res.render.
+The static page will be read from the static folder with file promises, then the dynamic content will be added and the new html will be sent as a response.
+I am aware that this can add complexity when using scripts in the html files, but those issues will at least be in my control instead of outsourced to a template engine.

+Interesting discovery for today: my express settings have my app running such that a trailing slash is ignored.

 ### Day 4:
 Exploring the NASA APIs, I discovered that while I thought (and am largely more interested in) the rover images would be a good basis for a project, they're all rather.. similar.
 The Astronomy Photo of the day has images in a range that could be classified and grouped and possibly labeled for use in machine learning.
 Generally speaking, it's just mroe fun to work with.